neteleven/sap-cx-amplience/README.md

 # About
-Inegration of Amplience Dynamic Content into SAP CX (Hybris).
+Integration of Amplience Dynamic Content into SAP CX (Hybris).

-The goal is, to provide a simple and flexible way to lookup and integrate content into SAP CX, without too much assumptions on how the system is build.
-Thus, the integration is not a one click solution, but rather a base to build exactly what is needed.
+Goal of this project is to provide a simple and flexible way to retrieve and integrate content into SAP CX (Hybris/Commerce).
+This is done without too much assumptions on how the existing SAP CX System is constructed.
+The project is kind of a basis to build exactly what you need, not a one click solution.

-The main idea is, that SAP CX gets triggered via webhooks about the creation or changes on slots.
+The main idea of the integraiton is to trigger SAP CX via webhooks at the moment of creation or changes on slots.
-It then downloads all available information from the Amplience virtual staging environment, including the Slots JSON and prerendered HTML (from the content rendering service).
-As all internal IDs are preserved, the user can build integrations that:
+Then all available information is downloaded from the Amplience virtual staging environment, including the Slots JSON and prerendered HTML (from the content rendering service).
+Since all internal IDs are preserved, the user can build integrations that:
 * include prerendered HTML in a serverside rendered frontent (like JSPs)
 * output cached JSON in an own API